ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

   for attempting to follow Universal Time based on measuring the rotation of the earth.

-ABNF
+ABNF:
 : Augmented Backus-Naur Form, a format used to represent permissible strings in a protocol or language, as defined in {{RFC5234}}.

-Internet Date/Time Format
+Internet Date/Time Format:
 : The date/time format defined in section 3 of this document.

-Timestamp
+Timestamp:
 : This term is used in this document to refer to an unambiguous representation of some instant in time.

-Z
+Z:
 : A suffix which, when applied to a time, denotes a UTC offset of 00:00; often spoken "Zulu" from the ICAO phonetic alphabet representation of the letter "Z".

-Time Zone
+Time Zone:
 : A time zone that is a included in the Time Zone Database (often called `tz` or `zoneinfo`) maintained by IANA.